 The 2015 Mk7 Golf Sportwagen TDI understandably gets all the attention – for good reason.
 But, it also commands the highest price.
-If you are in the market for a TDI, don’t sleep on the 2015 Jetta TDI, our Darkhorse TDI pick…
+If you are in the market for a TDI, don’t sleep on the 2015 Jetta TDI, which we think is the best TDI ever made…

 Mistakes from the Start